jgoralcz/image-microservice/README.md

 # Manipulating Images Microservice (MIMS)
 A microservice API to process images using Node.js (although you shouldn't really use Node for processing images).
 This microservice uses about 300mb of ram when starting out and can be up to 600mb or more due to the number of requests you have.
-A default of 10 worker threads is created.
+A default of 5 processes is created.
 You may need fewer or more depending on your use case.
 If that's the case then you must specify that when running docker by inputting a number.
-Example (in the dockerfile): `CMD ["node", "index.js", "20"]` will spawn 20 worker threads.
+Example (in the dockerfile): `CMD ["node", "index.js", "10"]` will spawn 10 child processes.

-If your node version is less than 11.5 you must use `node --experimental-worker index.js`
+If your node version is less than 11.5 you must use `node --experimental-worker index.js` (unless you use the dockerfile)

 #### This microservice mainly uses:
-`Jimp@latest` \
+`Jimp@latest` - oof this is bad \
 `node-canvas@latest` \
 `Sharp@latest`